MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/deploy.md

 description: Provides step by step instructions for setting up Service Management Automation
 manager:  carmonm
 ms.topic:  article
-author:  cfreemanwa
+author:  rayne-wiselman
 ms.author: raynew
 ms.prod:  system-center-threshold
 keywords:
-ms.date: 03/28/2017
+ms.date: 01/22/2018
-title:  Deploy Service Management Automation ms.technology:  service-management-automation ms.assetid:  b6044e0c-0caa-459c-9489-c379a154136b
+title:  Deploy Service Management Automation ms.technology:  service-management-automation
 ---

-# How to deploy Service Management Automation
+# Deploy Service Management Automation

-In order to deploy Service Management Automation (SMA) you must install the SMA Web Service, setup the SMA runbook worker, and setup the SMA PowerShell module.
+To deploy Service Management Automation (SMA), you must install the SMA Web Service, setup the SMA runbook worker, and setup the SMA PowerShell module.
 You can also install the Service Management Automation components by using an unattended installation.

 You can install the web service on any machine that can communicate with Windows Azure Pack and an instance of SQL Server.

-## To install the Service Automation web service
+## Install the Service Automation web service

-1. In the folder where you downloaded the System Center 2016 Orchestrator installation software, click Setup to start the Setup wizard.
+1. In the folder where you downloaded the System Center - Orchestrator installation software, click Setup to start the Setup wizard.

 2. Under **Service Management**, click **Web Service**, and then click **Install**.